linkedin/dustjs/docs/api.md

 #### Loading

-    dust.register(name, function)
+    dust.register(name, fn)

-Used internally to register templates with the runtime environment.
+Used internally to register template function `fn` with the runtime environment.
 Override to customize the way Dust caches templates.

-    dust.load(name, chunk, context)
+    dust.onLoad(name, callback(err, out))

-Used internally to loads and render the named template.
-Override to change the way templates are loaded (e.g., to load templates from the filesystem or a database).
+By default Dust returns a "template not found" error when a named template cannot be located in the cache.
+Override `onLoad` to specify a fallback loading mechanism (e.g., to load templates from the filesystem or a database).

     dust.loadSource(source, [filename])